J3RN/game-of-evolution/README.md

 ### `dna.js`

 - Handles creation of DNA
-- Handles merging of DNA to create a new individual
+- Handles copying of DNA
-- When merging DNA, there is a 1% chance of a random mutation

-### `species.js`
+### `inspect.js`

-- Holds all species
-- Handles creation of new species
+- Handles the mouse-over action of showing the creature's DNA